dplgpr90/MySqlStatementConverter/README.md

 1 - values as string

+2 - functions as values (i.e. NOW())

+3 - date values

-2 - like use into where condition, only percentage added up to now
+4 - like use into where condition, only percentage added up to now